osstotalsoft/rocket-webapp-components/README.md

 It's ok for code to be also on Github due to the traceability of the code as in the other projects even tough the code also appears on the Bit platform.

 ### Installation of core
-> we assume you have pre-installed chart.js(npm i chart.js)
+> we assume you have pre-installed chart.js(npm i chart.js) and @babel/runtime

 Bit components are stored on the bit registry located in https://node.bit.dev.
 When installing @bit component with npm or yarn, they will try to install the components starting with @bit by resolving the @bit registry.
 This configuration is stored in an .npmrc configuration file.